osome-iu/osometweet/README.md

 pip install osometweet
 ```

+**Warning**: the package is still in development, so the functionalities are very limited and the robustness is low.

 ## Local development

 Clone this project, go to the source directory, type the following command to install the package locally: